Ground-state properties via machine learning quantum constraints

 \emph{Introduction}\textemdash The collective behaviors of quantum many-body systems are central to various cutting-edge fields in condensed matter physics and beyond.
 Despite the nominal simplicity of certain quantum Hamiltonians, e.g., the Hubbard model \cite{Scalettar1989,Scalapino1991,HubbardCompare2015}, the non-commuting quantum operators squander any advantageous basis, and the exponentially-large Hilbert space renders the solutions and characterizations of ground states costly, limiting the system size and geometry in numerical techniques, e.g., exact diagonalization and density matrix renormalization group (DMRG) \cite{SteveWhite1992, DMRG2005}.
 While quantum Monte Carlo methods introduce efficient samplings, they are limited to sign-problem-free cases \cite{Loh1990,QMCreview2001,Troyer2005}.
 Also, the ground state solution usually starts from scratch upon slight model modifications, making the systematic study of a complex phase diagram, not uncommon in condensed matter physics \cite{KivelsonIntertwine}, even more expensive.

-Rather than the abstract quantum many-body ground state, we are usually interested in its properties such as ground-state energy and spontaneous-symmetry-breaking order parameters - (linear combinations of) expectation values of target observables.
-Considering that the minimum energy criteria also concerns expectation values, one would be prompt to establish a study based solely upon the expectation values and cut out the ground state.
-However, the quantum operators follow nontrivial commutation relations, and as a result, enforce nontrivial quantum constraints upon their expectation values - a role played by the ground state as the mediator.
+Rather than the abstract quantum many-body ground state, we are usually interested in its properties, such as the ground-state energy and spontaneous-symmetry-breaking order parameters - (linear combinations of) expectation values of target observables.
+Considering that the minimum energy criteria also concern expectation values, one would be prompt to establish a study based solely on expectation values and cut out the ground state.
+However, the quantum operators follow nontrivial commutation relations and, as a result, enforce nontrivial quantum constraints upon their expectation values - a role played by the ground state as the mediator.
 Expectation values violating these quantum constraints do not have an underlying quantum state and may not reflect the true nature of the quantum many-body system.
-Therefore, these convoluted quantum constraints are essential for expectation-value-based considerations.
+Therefore, such quantum constraints are complicated yet essential for proper expectation-value-based considerations.
+An example of such quantum constraints is the conformal bootstrap for conformal field theories \cite{CFTbootstrapRMP2019}, beyond which, however, the bootstrap reduces to mere bounds and no longer offers a controlled analysis of ground-state properties \cite{HanBootstrap, TQC2021}.

 On the other hand, recent developments in machine learning \cite{MLbook, Lecun2015Deep} have revolutionized data analysis such as image recognition, spam and fraud detection, and autonomous driving \cite{Jordan2015Machine}.
-Artificial neural networks (ANNs) can grasp the key yet complex and hidden rules in big datasets and decide accurately for future scenarios \cite{MLbook,Jordan2015Machine,Lecun2015Deep}.
-Recently, machine learning has witnessed many explorations at the quantum many-body physics frontier, including quantum state tomography \cite{Torlai2018,Torlai2019}, quantum phase recognition \cite{LeiWang2016,Melko20161,qlt2016,Kelvin2016,Simon2016,FrankMLZ2,Zhaihui2018,Lian2019}, neural-network states \cite{Carleo2016,Deng2017}, experiment interpretations \cite{Melnikov2018,mlstm2019,Constas2020}, etc.
+Artificial neural networks (ANNs) can grasp the key yet complex and hidden rules in big datasets and generalize accurately for future scenarios \cite{MLbook,Jordan2015Machine,Lecun2015Deep}.
+Recently, machine learning has witnessed many explorations at the quantum many-body physics frontier, including quantum state tomography \cite{Torlai2018,Torlai2019}, quantum phase recognition \cite{LeiWang2016,Melko20161,qlt2016,Kelvin2016,Simon2016,FrankMLZ2,Zhaihui2018,Lian2019}, neural network states \cite{Carleo2016,Deng2017}, experiment interpretations \cite{Melnikov2018,mlstm2019,Constas2020}, etc.